Least Squares Normalized Cross Correlation: Related work

-Several categories of direct registration methods already exist to handle data with local intensity variations.
-We enumerate these with regard to image-based alignments, where scene effects such as non-Lambertian reflectance and a changing viewpoint, lighting effects (e.g. shadows moving with the time of day), and camera effects (e.g. lens vignetting) all create local changes in intensity.
+Three main categories of direct alignment methods currently exist to handle data with local intensity variations.
+We enumerate these with regard to image-based alignments, where scene effects such as non-Lambertian reflectance and a changing viewpoint, lighting effects such as shadows moving with the time of day, and camera effects such as lens vignetting, all create local changes in intensity.

-The first category is image transformation.
-Prior to least squares optimization, images are converted pixelwise into a lighting invariant space.
-Some methods compute distance transforms over edge images~\cite{kuse2016edgetracking,wang2016edge}, converting intensity into a form of geometric, rather than photometric, error.
-Other methods compute a multi-channel descriptor per pixel, based on the local image texture, some of which are hand designed~\cite{crivellaro2014descriptorfields,antonakos2015feature,alismail2016robust}, others of which are learned~\cite{chang2017clkn}.
-It should be noted that these descriptors are often not invariant to in-plane image rotations,\!\!\footnote{Invariance of a pixelwise transformation $T(\cdot)$ to an in-plane rotation $R(\cdot)$ requires $T(R(\im{I}))= R(T(\im{I}))$, where $\im{I}$ is an image.} so registration in such cases will fail.

-The second category models intensity changes generatively.
+\paragraph{Intensity models} The first category of methods estimate parameters of an intensity model.
 Lucas \& Kanade~\cite{lucas1981iterative} originally proposed a two-parameter gain and bias model, which can only model a global change in intensity.
 Silveira \& Malis~\cite{silveira2007real} extend the gain model to independent regions, but retain the global bias.
 This allows for more local intensity variations, at the expense of a higher-dimensional search space.
+Efficient inverse compositional optimization methods for such costs have also been developed~\cite{bartoli2008generative,li2018photometriclie}.
+More complex image formation models optimize albedo and reflectance, as well as shape \cite{haefner2019iccv}.
+A deficiency of such approaches is that they introduce additional variables to be optimized, slowing computation.
+Even assuming constant brightness, varying camera exposures change the pixel values of a given object.
+Some recent visual odometry methods model exposure time per frame \cite{engel2017direct,bergmann2018exposure}, but the underlying assumption remains constraining.

-The final category consists of lighting invariant scores between registered patches, such as NCC and mutual information~\cite{viola1997mutualinformation,maes1997multualinformation}.
-Mutual information supports a wider range of lighting changes than the linear-invariance of NCC, but nevertheless requires a globally consistent transformation of intensities.
+\paragraph{Invariant measures} The second category consists of lighting invariant scores between aligned image patches.
+This category includes NCC, the subject of this paper, as well as mutual information~\cite{viola1997mutualinformation,maes1997multualinformation,dame2010mutualinfo}.
+Mutual information supports a wider range of lighting changes than the affine-invariance of NCC, but nevertheless requires a globally consistent transformation of intensities.
 In addition, a least squares formulation does not exist.
+This category retains both the rotational invariance and the dimensionality of the SSD formulation, has no precomputation, and in the case of NCC introduces only a modest computational overhead per iteration.